Foppp/frontend-project-lvl1/README.md

 # Brian Games

+## The program offers to user one of five math command line console games and processes his answers.
+## The main task was to set up the environment, install applications through the package manager,
+## connect additional libraries, create a git repository, work with the terminal and set up a linter.

+Main goals:
 * Setting up the project environment (npm, babel, eslint, node.js)
 * Code analysis / Eslint
 * Checking code with CodeClimate
 * Continuous Integration / CI (Github Actions, Travis)
-* working with the command line
+* Working with the command line

 ## Game: "Is Even"